MaxLaurieHutchinson/MaxLaurieHutchinsonDemos/MLHDemosDatabaseCreation/ReadMe.md

 ﻿# Databases and migrations

-## overview
+## Overview

-A load of stuff i have compiled from multiple sources to create a guide.
+A load of stuff I have compiled from multiple sources to create a guide.
 We can work with a load of different databases using EFCore.
 The main concept is to have a code first agnostic approach to designing and querying databases.

-This means that you could replace the one database for another one and you code remains the same. in addition to this, you can create the same database again after again in different  providers and get the same result.
+This means that you could replace the one database for another one and your code remains the same. in addition to this, you can create the same database again after again in different providers and get the same result.
 ...
-We all know we almost never do that, but it's a nice idea.
+We all know we rarely do that, but it's a nice idea.

 ### How to do it from scratch

 To do this from scratch.
-Install the below NuGet libraries

-Install-Package Microsoft.EntityFrameworkCore.Sqlite
-Install-Package Microsoft.EntityFrameworkCore.Design

-Create a console project and then reference the above libraries.
+Install the below NuGet libraries Install-Package Microsoft.EntityFrameworkCore.SQLite Install-Package Microsoft.EntityFrameworkCore.Design Create a console project and then reference the above libraries.

 TODO index:
-Create the database
+* Create the database
-Create a migration that represents the structure of the database Apply the new migration to create the database
+* Create a migration that represents the structure of the database
+* Apply the new migration to create the database
-Read from the database
+* Read from the database
-Write to the database
+* Write to the database
-Seed our database with initial data
+* Seed new database with initial data

 ### Learning Resources

-#### Main one to read
+#### The main one to read

 [Migrations](https://docs.microsoft.com/en-us/ef/core/managing-schemas/migrations/?tabs=dotnet-core-cli)